Leather subculture: The Age of Political Mobilization (1983–present)

-"Some, particularly on the east coast, reacted positively to the concept, but were quite concerned, some even offended, that I had not involved the community in helping to create the design."

-In June 1989 the flag was used by the leather contingent in a Portland, Oregon pride parade, which was its first appearance at a pride parade.

-In the 1980s and early 1990s, lesbian leatherwomen were often involved in helping to care for gay leathermen who had been stricken with AIDS.
+In 1987, Judy Tallwing McCarthey was the leather community's keynote speaker at the Second National March on Washington for Lesbian and Gay Rights.

+The leather community doubled down on its efforts to depathologize consensual BDSM and end the stigmatization of BDSM practitioners.
+From 1987 onwards, leathermen Race Bannon and Guy Baldwin in particular campaigned for the removal of BDSM practices from the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+The current version of the DSM, DSM-5, excludes consensual BDSM from diagnosis when the sexual interests cause no harm or distress.

-The Leather Archives and Museum in Chicago was founded in 1991 by Chuck Renslow and Tony DeBlase as a “community archives, library, and museum of Leather, kink, fetish, and BDSM history and culture.”
+The Leather Archives & Museum in Chicago was founded in 1991 by Chuck Renslow and Tony DeBlase as a “community archives, library, and museum of leather, kink, fetish, and BDSM history and culture.”

 In 1997 the (American) National Coalition for Sexual Freedom was founded; the NCSF's mission as described on its web page is:

-In 2002, an article in The Washington Post publicly highlighted Jack McGeorge’s leadership in the Washington, D.C., leather and BDSM community.
+In 2002, an article in The Washington Post publicly highlighted Jack McGeorge's leadership in the Washington, D.C. leather and BDSM community.
 McGeorge had made no attempt to conceal his involvement in the BDSM and leather lifestyles; his full name appeared prominently on websites, and he said as much to the Post and other media.
 He did, however, offer his resignation to Hans Blix, hoping to preserve the credibility of his organization (the U.N.
 Monitoring, Verification and Inspection Commission, called UNMOVIC) before the weapons inspections in Iraq.
 Blix refused to accept McGeorge's resignation.
 Later, Hua Jiang, spokeswoman for U.N.
 Secretary General Kofi Annan, said that being into BDSM was no more likely to be a cross-cultural problem in the Middle East than any number of other issues.

 Mark Leno was the first out leatherman to be a state legislator in the United States; he served in the California State Assembly from 2002 to 2008.

 In 2005 Viola Johnson started The Carter/Johnson Library & Collection, a “collection of thousands of books, magazines, posters, art, club and event pins, newspapers, event programs and ephemera showing leather, fetish, S/M erotic history."

 In 2009 the Leather Hall of Fame began inducting members.

 Leather & Grace, a (now defunct) organization of Unitarian Universalist kinksters, was founded in 2011, and combined a red flaming chalice with the stripes of the leather pride flag for their logo.

 The LGBTQ and Leather Cultural District was created in South of Market, San Francisco in 2018.
-It includes the San Francisco South of Market Leather History Alley, with four works of art, which opened in 2017.
+It includes the San Francisco South of Market Leather History Alley, consisting of four works of art, which opened in 2017.